box/box-windows-sdk-v2/migration-guide.md

 Sometimes this led to a situation where a newly added enum variant was present in the specification, but not in the SDK, and an exception could be thrown when deserializing the response.

-To overcome these issues the new generation .NET SDK `Box DotNet SDK` wraps enum types in safe, custom `StringEnum` structure.
+To overcome these issues the v10 version of the `Box Windows V2 SDK` wraps enum types in safe, custom `StringEnum` structure.

 ```c#
 // Type can be null, but it no longer fails,